dxw/playbook/src/working-here/pay-pension-and-benefits.md

 disclosure of a disability or long term health condition against you.

-We’ll organise a meeting (or a series of meetings if needed) between you, your line manager, and the people manager where we will discuss any difficulties you are facing and how dxw are able to support you.
+We’ll organise a meeting (or a series of meetings if needed) between you, your line manager, and the people team where we will discuss any difficulties you are facing and how dxw are able to support you.
 If there is any additional support we can reasonably give you, for example changes to your working pattern or working environment, we will.
 We need to balance dxw’s financial